Police body camera: Other law enforcement

-The Swedish army in Afghanistan has used helmet cameras, according to this article from 2015.
+The Swedish army in Afghanistan has used helmet cameras.
 In 2016, train hosts in Gothenburg and West Sweden started testing bodycams.
 They were only allowed to turn on the cameras if a passenger became violent or threatened to use violence.
 Public transport in Stockholm, Storstockholms Lokaltrafik, started using body cameras in 2018.
 Security guards were the first to start using these cameras and ticket controllers followed in December 2018.
 The cameras are used in order to improve the safety of staff.
 Additionally, the cameras can be used to make a recording of travellers without a valid ticket.
 By filming them, the identity of the person in question can be verified even if they used someone else's identity during the check.

 United Arab Emirates

-Following a successful six month pilot scheme, the Dubai Police Force decided to adopt body worn video technology in 2015.
+Following a successful six month pilot scheme, the Dubai Police Force decided to adopt BWV technology in 2015.
 Speaking to the media at the time, Gen Al Muzeina flagged-up the value of footage from these cameras.
 He said that this evidence could, potentially, be used where there are objections to traffic offences or a failure by officers to meet acceptable standards.
-The Abu Dhabi Police also confirmed in the same year that – following two years of trials – it would be rolling out body worn video cameras to patrol officers.
+The Abu Dhabi Police also confirmed in the same year that – following two years of trials – it would be rolling out BWV cameras to patrol officers.

-Impact studies

-In 2019, a team of researchers published the most comprehensive overview to date of the impact of BWCs.
-They based their overview on seventy empirical studies, most from U.S. jurisdictions (74%).
-The study reports on officer behavior, officer perceptions, citizen behavior, citizen perceptions, police investigations, and police organizations.

-Subsequent analysis of the research affirms their mixed findings about BWCs' effectiveness and draws attention to how the design of many evaluations fails to account for local contextual considerations or citizen perspectives, particularly among groups that disproportionately experience police violence.